duointeractive/django-fabtastic/README.md

 This Django app can be dropped into any project, providing you with a quick, easy, standardized deployment method.

+## Why would I use fabtastic?

+These are just based on what we wanted in a deployment system, so you may not find these to be compelling reasons for your project(s).

+* We like Python, and wanted a simple Python-based deployment solution.
+* We like [Fabric](http://docs.fabfile.org/).
+It's simple and works really well for us.
+* We did not like maintaining a mess of slightly different fabfiles for our handful of projects in production and development.
+Whenever an enhancement was made to one, we had to spend time porting it to the other projects for them to benefit from the enhancements.
+* Our deployments were similar enough to pretty much do the same exact steps to deploy them all.
+We can now toss the example fabfile.py into each of our projects, add fabtastic to our Django settings.py, and we're on our way to worrying about more important stuff like developing the product.

 ## Notes and assumptions

 django-fabtastic does not attempt to be a one-size-fits-all solution.
 It is